Compiled by: Cheree Steward

 Lakes within the 1,000-acre Mosaic Fish Management area near Ft.
 Meade in southern Polk County have some mighty fine crappie populations.
-The dozen lakes on the area range in size from 10 to 200 acres and many have shorelines with an abundant supply of woody brush, tree tops, and vegetation that are perfect targets for placing a well-hooked minnow under a float.
+The dozen lakes in the area range in size from 10 to 200 acres and many have shorelines with an abundant supply of woody brush, tree tops, and vegetation that are perfect targets for placing a well-hooked minnow under a float.
 Trolling deeper areas in open water to locate schools of crappie with this rig can also be productive, especially during winter.
-Casting a small Beetle Spin or jig into deeper areas can also produce fish at times.
-Try lakes SP12 South and Haul Road Pit for some of the best action.
-The area is only open to fishing four days a week (Friday-Monday) and it’s first come-first served but don’t worry, you’ll always have a spot somewhere.
-For more information, please call 863-648-3200.
+Casting a small Beetlespin or jig into deeper areas can also produce fish at times.
+Lakes SP12 South and Haul Road Pit are an angler’s best bet for catching crappie, both with catch rates greater than 3 crappie/hour during the past year.
+The area is only open to fishing four days a week (Friday-Monday) and it’s first come-first served, but don’t worry, you’ll always have a spot somewhere.
+For more information, please call (863) 648-3200.

 Lake Istokpoga (Near Sebring)